sarveshveer12345-maker/hr-workforce-analytics-powerbi/README.md

 -	**Department-wise Attrition count**
 -	**Attrition by Gender**

-Users can interact with the dashboard using filters to explore workforce trends across different employee groups.
+Users can interact with the dashboard using slicers and filters to explore workforce trends across different employee groups.

 ---